 Grow these new blooms to add some spark to your garden

 Certain flowers beckon you closer for a better look.
-‘Quills and Thrills’ coneflower, with delicately trumpeted, light pink petals ruffled at the tips, has that magic.
+‘Quills and Thrills’ coneflowers, with delicately trumpeted, light pink petals ruffled at the tips, have that magic.
 This drought-tolerant perennial grows to 2 feet tall and wide.
 Available from independent garden retailers.

 ‘Senorita Blanca’ cleome is the most-asked-about new plant in Sunset’s test garden.
 White blooms (pale pink in cooler climates) cover a mound 2 to 4 feet tall and 2 feet wide.
 Unlike older varieties, this annual doesn’t have sticky foliage with an unpleasant odor.
 No deadheading needed.
 Find it at independent nurseries.

 Gardeners who love vivid bougainvilleas but don’t have space for huge vines are in luck.
 ‘Baby Sophia’ stays small enough for a pot (16 inches high and wide will do).
 Its variegated white-and-green foliage forms a mound only 2 to 3 feet tall, tipped with blooms of shimmery pinkish orange.
 Available at garden centers everywhere.